FAQ

-A PEO, or professional employer organization, is a type of full-service human resource outsourcing known as co-employment.
-In this arrangement, the PEO performs various employee administration tasks, such as payroll and benefits administration, on behalf of a business.
+A PEO, or professional employer organization, is a type of full-service human resource outsourcing known for its co-employment feature.
+In this arrangement, the PEO performs various employee administrative tasks, such as payroll and benefits administration, on behalf of a business.
 Some PEOs also have strategic services, but no two are exactly alike, so it’s important to research providers and compare their capabilities.

-With the expert, strategic guidance of a PEO, you may be able to grow your business and have peace of mind that you’re more protected while doing so.
+With the support of a PEO, you may be able to grow your business and have peace of mind that you’re more protected while doing so.
 PEOs typically help with:

 • Payroll and tax filing